egeloen/ivory-google-map/doc/overlay/marker.md

 use Ivory\GoogleMap\Overlay\Marker;
 use Ivory\GoogleMap\Overlay\MarkerShape;
 use Ivory\GoogleMap\Overlay\MarkerShapeType;
+use Ivory\GoogleMap\Overlay\Symbol;
+use Ivory\GoogleMap\Overlay\SymbolPath;

 $marker = new Marker(
     new Coordinate(),
     Animation::BOUNCE,
     new Icon(),
+    new Symbol(SymbolPath::CIRCLE),
     new MarkerShape(MarkerShapeType::CIRCLE, [1.1, 2.1, 1.4]),
     ['clickable' => false]
 );
 ```

+If you pass an icon and a symbol together, the icon will be used.

 ## Configure variable